-[I-D.ietf-rmcat-video-traffic-model] describes two types of video traffic models for evaluating RMCAT candidate algorithms.
+[RFC8593] describes two types of video traffic models for evaluating candidate algorithms for RTP congestion control.
 The first model statistically characterizes the behavior of a video encoder.
 Whereas the second model uses video traces.

 For example, test sequences are available at: [xiph-seq] and [HEVC-seq].
 The currently chosen video streams are: Foreman and FourPeople.